smart-edge-open/ido-specs/doc/core-network/openness_5g_nsa.md

 ![Option-3x-4G-Option2](5g-nsa-images/option-3x-4g-coverage-2.png)

 For the 5G NSA, steering traffic to/from MEC applications is achieved by configuring the MEC’s local DNS and the MEC host’s data plane accordingly.
-The edge deployment options for 5G NSA follow the ones described in [ETSI_4G_WP] which are described here.
+The edge deployment options for 5G NSA follow the ones described in [ETSI_4G_WP] and are described here.

+## Bump in the Wire

+## Distributed EPC

+## Distributed S/PGW

+## Distributed SGW with Local Breakout (SGW-LBO)

 ### Open Network Edge Services Software (OpenNESS)

-### 5G NSA Deployment Models and Integration with Edge Platforms

 ## OpenNESS integration with 5G NSA systems